willingc/willing-consulting-2022/docs/blog/posts/2015/2015-06-03-play-it-again-pyvideo-org.md

-title: Play it again pyvideo.org!
 ---
-slug: play-it-again-pyvideo-org
----
 date: 2015-06-03
----
-author: Carol Willing
----
-type: post
----
+authors: willingc
 tags:
   - education
   - psf
   - python
   - pyvideo.org
   - community
   - learn
   - open source
   - software
   - teamwork
 ---

+# Play it again pyvideo.org!

 Yesterday, the <a href="https://www.python.org/psf/">Python Software Foundation</a> posted <a href="http://pyfound.blogspot.com/2015/06/congratualations-to-new-board-of.html">results of the election</a> for the Board of Directors 2015-2016 term.
 Thank you to the many individuals that participated and helped with the election.

 I want take a moment and give special thanks to the 2014-2015 PSF Board for their service and accomplishments.

 To the retiring PSF Board members,
 I love programming in Python, learning from others, and sharing <a href="http://pyvideo.org/" target="_blank">pyvideo.org</a> talks.
 To honor the goodness that each of you bring to the Python community, I would like to highlight some of your pyvideo.org talks and celebrate your contributions to Python and our community.
 Thank you!